Altinn/altinn-studio-docs/content/authorization/guides/integrating-link-service/_index.md

 - Scope for sender list for service owner user "altinn:accessmanagement/authorizedparties.resourceowner"
 - Scope for PDP "altinn:authorization/authorize"

-This can be ordered from Altinn services@altinn.no
+This can be ordered from Altinn servicesdesk@altinn.no

 ## Set up access management in your own application